hl7ch/ch-lab-order/input/pagecontent/usecases-english.md

 Another example is the Synacthen(ACTH) function test, where a basal Blood sample is collected in the morning fasting, followed immediately by the Synacthen injection, and a second Blood sample is collected an hour later.

-* Basal serum sample fasting and administration of Synacthen(ACTH): Specimen.collection.collected[collectedDateTime], a second serum sample is collected 60 minutes later: Specimen.collection.collected[collectedDateTime]
+* Basal serum sample fasting and administration of Synacthen(ACTH): Specimen.collection.collected[collectedDateTime], a second sample is collected 60 minutes later: Specimen.collection.collected[collectedDateTime]

-### Use Case 8: Additional information on the context of the sample
+### Use Case 9: Additional information on the context of the sample

-For Blood gas analyses, the amount of oxygen administered to the patient is sometimes of concern
+For Blood gas analyses, the amount of oxygen administered to the patient is of concern

 * ServiceRequest.reasonReference (Condition | Observation | DiagnosticReport)
 * ServiceRequest.supportingInfo, e.g. O2 4 liters/min.